pat721/chip-8-interpreter/readme.md

 This will become a chip-8-interpreter once it's fully complete.
 This is currently a work in progress - more to come soon.

-This project is done for fun and educational purpose.
+This project is done for fun and educational purpose to learn how the emulating of systems work.

 ## Docs & References